jacksonargo/personal-queue/README.md

 ### mark

 Marks NAME as completed or uncompleted.
-If no STATUS is given, then then the job will be marked as completed.
+If no STATUS is given, then the job will be marked as completed.
 If NAME is not given, it will be asked for interactively.

 * *NAME* is the name of the job.